BenjaminEHowe/beh.uk/_posts/2021-03-26-language-for-autism.md

 ## Treatment / "Cures"

-Autism is a permanent disability (not an illness that people "suffer" from).
+Autism is a permanent disability, not an illness that people "suffer" from..
 There is no known "cure" and many autistic people see their autism as a core part of who they are, and therefore do not seek a "cure".
 Autistic people won't "grow out" of their autism, although as they get older they may become better at masking some of their traits to in order to fit into a generally unaccommodating world.
 When talking about supporting autistic people, think about "adjustments" or "accommodations" which neurotypical people (and society as a whole) can make, not "treatments" to "fix" the autistic person.

 The [National Autistic Society has a list containing examples of adjustments](https://www.autism.org.uk/advice-and-guidance/topics/employment/employing-autistic-people/employers) which may be suitable, however it's usually best to ask the individual if any accommodations would be helpful.